rabiulcste/GoavaTestPro/README.md

 3. If any value for the property does not exist in the csv file the property key does not exist in json file.
 4. In the output file ORG_NUMBER property replaced with “orgno”.
 5. “ORG_NUMBER” property removed from objects in “accounts” array property of the company object.
+6. Multiple output generation as of <ORG_NUMBER>.

 **_Failed to solve -_**
-1. Failed to generate Multiple Outputs of .json files.
-This solution generates all json obejcts into a single .txt file.
-Also couldn't maintain identation of regular json object.
+1. Failed to maintain identation of regular json object.
 2. Orders of the columns in csv files got shuffled in final output .txt file.